-If you are using a latest Nokia-branded feature phone like Nokia 3310 (2017), 215, 220, 225 and 230 or planing to buy one you may have a need to import contacts to the phone from other phones / Outlook / Google contacts using a method like a vcf / CSV file, or by using Bluetooth.
-This tutorial is based on the solutions proposed and proved working in Nokia / Microsoft user discussion forums.
+If you are using a latest Nokia-branded feature phone with S30+ OS like Nokia 3310 (2017), 215, 220, 225 and 230 or planing to buy one, you may have a need to import contacts to the phone from other phones / Outlook / Google contacts using a method like a vcf / CSV file, or by using Bluetooth.
+This tutorial is based on the solutions proposed and proved working.
+We have also added video demo of importing contacts from other phones.
 You can also click on source link to read more and ask your questions.

-At this stage start your Android phone and make the phone visible.
+- At this stage start your other phone and make the phone visible.

 Import contacts via .vcf File:

 This method work for importing contacts from all types of phones and you can also import the contacts in a proper format using this method.

 1st- Nokia 215/220/225/230 with SD card mounted.

 2nd– VCF file (Contacts file which we want to import).

 4th- Computer (Windows,Mac or Linux) to work with.

 1- Backup your contacts from whatever device you have (iPhone, Android or Nokia) even you can export them from (Gmail, Yahoo or iCloud.. etc), but in the end we need it as one VCF file.

 for example the file name you have is (Contacts.vcf).